 Now let’s look at the term “ding-guan”.
-This is an interesting term that is quite similar to “qing-jing” (see previous blog).
+This is an interesting term that is quite similar to “qing-jing” (see Clear & Calm post).
 In fact, it’s just a different way of describing the same energetic experience, although I think it provides additional perspective.

 Laozi did not use this term, but he did use each character individually.
 Chapter 37: “Without desire, there is calm, and all under Heaven will settle (ding) of itself.”
 Chapter 16: “Remaining utterly calm, the myriad things merge together; I thereby observe (guan) returning.”
 The Tang-Dynasty Ding-Guan scripture describes a gradual method of settling into calm observance.

 The character for ding (定) shows a person under a roof.
 It means to put something in its place, to confine or fixate.
 Ding is sometimes used to translate the Buddhist word Samadhi – one-pointed concentration.
 So it also means to concentrate, to focus, or to reach a state of non-arising pure awareness.
 I can’t think of a single word to perfectly translate ding, but how about “stability”.

 The character for guan (觀) shows a heron watching something.
 Perhaps a fish, perhaps open space.
 Like its sharp bill, its awareness is penetrating.
 So guan means to adeptly observe or notice phenomena.
 Guan is also the term for Daoist temple – a platform for observing reality.
 Let’s translate it as “gaze”.